 My “1/2 Greek” heritage is coming out here.
-I grew up eating the Greek spinach pie made with phyllo, spanikopita.
-I love phyllo dough!
-Alas, low carb it is not.
-It is a processed, refined wheat flour product that I prefer not to eat generally, but I am not militant about this, especially when it is a vehicle for a whole food like fish.
-We eat phyllo infrequently (maybe 3 or 4 times a year.)
-My good friend Kristin Johnston shared this recipe idea with me years ago, and it is very versatile.
-One of my kids asked me to make it, they gobble it up!
+I grew up eating spanikopita, the Greek spinach pie made with phyllo.
+Phyllo is unleavened wheat pastry dough that comes frozen in paper-thin sheets.
+Alas, low carb or gluten free, it is not.
+It is a processed, refined wheat flour product, but it can fit into a lower-carb lifestyle when eaten occasionally since it is a traditional food and a vehicle for a whole food like fish.
+Therefore, we eat phyllo infrequently (maybe 2 to 3 times a year.)
+This recipe is modified from a recipe shared by a friend years ago when my kids were toddlers, and it is very family friendly and versatile.

-- 1/2 box of phyllo dough (you’ll use 2 or 3 layers per serving of fish)
+- 1/2 box phyllo dough you'll use 2 or 3 layers per serving of fish

-- 4 or 5 (about 5-ounce) pieces of flounder (or other wild caught, white fish)
+- 4 4-ounce pieces of flounder or other wild caught, white fish

 - Layer 2 to 3 sheets of phyllo dough, spraying with olive oil mister between each layer.
 (Each layer has about 7 grams of carbs, so I use as few as possible.)
 To prevent remaining phyllo from drying out while wrapping each piece of fish, fold plastic package back on unused phyllo and cover with a wet paper towel.

 - Place a 4- to 5- ounce piece of fish in center of phyllo.
 Top with about 1/2 cup handful of raw spinach leaves and about 1 tablespoon of feta or Boursin cheese.

 - Wrap sides of phyllo up to cover the fish.
 Brush with melted butter or olive oil.
 Salt to taste.